Back to Blog

 The Marketing Campaigns feature adds basic email marketing on top of the transactional API.
 You get drag-and-drop design, automation, and segmentation.
 For Lovable projects that need reliable transactional email with basic marketing capability, SendGrid works.

 Where it falls short: The interface is cluttered and can feel overwhelming.
 Marketing features lag behind specialized platforms.
-Pricing gets expensive at scale.
+Pricing gets expensive at scale and the tier structure can be confusing.
 Not SaaS-specific, so no native Stripe integration or behavioral automation.
+Not a developer-friendly email tool in the modern sense despite its API capabilities.

 Best for: Teams expecting high volume who need established infrastructure and dedicated IPs.